The QT Difference

 An evolution in breast imaging.

-Quantitative Transmission (QT) Ultrasound is a powerful and emerging technology, with FDA clearance, based on tomographic transmission ultrasound and capable of generating 3D speed-of-sound images.
+Quantitative Transmission (QT) Ultrasound is a powerful and emerging technology, with FDA clearance, as an adjunct to mammography, based on tomographic transmission ultrasound and capable of generating 3D speed-of-sound images.

 You are 3-dimensional.
 That’s why we image you that way.